Lallaguda railway station

 Lallaguda railway station in Hyderabad, Telangana, India, located on the Manmad–Kachiguda section of South Central Railway.
-Localities like Lallaguda and Tukaramgate are accessible from this station.
+Localities like Lallaguda and Tukaramgate are accessible from this station.It also has a special type of stairs for bicycle and disabled people.It also has a bridge underneath it for vehicles to pass without stopping.

 Electric Loco Shed

 Lallaguda Loco Shed holds 200+ 3 phaser locomotives like WAP-7 & WAG-9.

 It holds 110+ WAP-7 locomotives & 120+ WAG-9 locomotives.
 Earlier it was used to hold WAP-4 and WAG-7 locomotives which have now been transferred to Vijayawada and Guntakal loco shed.